-The Châteaux extends to just less than 6,600 metres which is pretty lengthy considering it only has two par fives (the 2nd and 14th) on the card.
+The Châteaux extends to just less than 6,600 metres which is pretty lengthy considering it only has three par fives (the 2nd, 10th and 14th) on the card.
 Both par threes on the front nine (at the 5th and 8th holes) are very intimidating as tee shots must carry all the way to greens perched on the edge of rather large lakes.
 One of the best holes on the inward half is the dogleg left par four 11th where a stream crosses the fairway then runs all the way up the left to the rear of the putting surface, punishing both stray drives and wayward approach shots.

 Bordeaux is the most famous wine region in the world- there are apparently over a hundred thousand hectares of vineyards in the area.

 Any visitor to France should aspire to visit the region and its Grand Cru Class wineries.